The Joy of Sect: Plot

-While at the airport, Bart and Homer meet recruiters for the Movementarians, a new religious movement, who invite Homer and many Springfield residents to their compound.
-There, an orientation film tells that a mysterious man known as "The Leader" will guide Movementarians aboard a spaceship to the planet Blisstonia, with audience members being pressured to sit back down and continue watching by having a spotlight shone on them.
+While at the airport, Bart and Homer meet recruiters for the Movementarians, a new religious movement, who invite Homer and many other Springfield residents to a free weekend at their compound.
+There, an orientation film says that a mysterious man known as "The Leader" will guide Movementarians aboard a spaceship to the planet Blisstonia, with audience members being pressured to sit back down and continue watching by having a spotlight shone on them when they attempt to sneak out.
 The lengthy film brainwashes the attendees into worshipping The Leader, except for Homer, who was not paying attention.
-After failing to brainwash Homer through humiliation and starvation, the recruiters succeed with a chant to the tune of the Batman theme song.
+After failing to brainwash Homer through humiliation and nutrient deficiency (via low protein gruel), the recruiters succeed with a chant to the tune of the Batman theme song.

 Almost all the townspeople join the cult, including Homer, who moves his family to the Movementarian compound.
-At the same time, Mr. Burns makes an unsuccessful attempt to start a religion of his own in order to achieve tax-exemption.
+At the same time, Mr. Burns makes an unsuccessful attempt to start a religion of his own in order to achieve tax-exemption, and Kent Brockman's exposé pieces on the Movementarians are suppressed after the Leader becomes the owner of Channel 6's parent company.
 Though defiant at first, all the Simpson children are converted to Movementarianism.
 Marge is the only family member to resist, and escapes from the heavily guarded compound.
-Outside, she finds Reverend Lovejoy, Ned Flanders, and Groundskeeper Willie, who have all resisted the Movementarians, and with their help, she tricks her family into leaving the compound with her.
+Outside, she finds Reverend Lovejoy, Ned Flanders and Groundskeeper Willie, who have all resisted the Movementarians, and with their help, she tricks her family into leaving the compound with her.

-At the Flanders' home, Marge deprograms her kids by baiting them with fake hoverbikes and then works on Homer with a glass of beer.
+At the Flanders' home, Marge deprograms her kids by baiting them with fake hoverbikes while Ned and Lovejoy work on Homer with a glass of beer.
 However, as a drop of beer lands on his tongue, he is recaptured by the Movementarians' lawyers.
-Back at the compound, Homer reveals to the other Movementarians that he is no longer brainwashed and attempts to expose the cult as a fraud, but opening the doors of the Forbidden Barn he and the crowd are surprised to find an actual spaceship.
+Back at the compound, Homer reveals to the other Movementarians that he is no longer brainwashed and attempts to expose the cult as a fraud, but upon opening the doors of the compound's "Forbidden Barn" he and the crowd are surprised to find an actual spaceship.
 However, the crude spaceship disintegrates as it takes flight, revealing The Leader on a pedal-powered aircraft fleeing with everyone's money.
-He subsequently crashes and Cletus Spuckler forces him to give over the money at gunpoint.
+He subsequently crashes on Cletus Spuckler's property, who forces him to give over the money at gunpoint.

 The Simpsons return home, where Lisa remarks how wonderful it is to once again be able to think for themselves.
-The episode ends with the family monotonously repeating the words of a Fox announcer: that they "are watching Fox".
+The episode ends with the family watching TV and monotonously repeating the words of a Fox announcer: "we are watching Fox".